msadikm/bash_asm/README.md

 # bash_asm
-You can use your small small bash, which can run binaries in /bin/
+You can use your own small bash, which can run binaries in /bin/

 ## Getting Started